 • Application Deadline: November 26, 2018.

-• Course Level: Scholarship is available to pursue PhD Research Fellow degree program.
+• Course Level: award is available to pursue PhD Research Fellow degree program.

-• Study Subject: Scholarships are awarded in the Department of Healthcare Service.
+• Study Subject: The studentships are awarded in the Department of Healthcare Service.

-• Nationality: The scholarship is available for Norway citizens.
+• Nationality: The grant is available for Norway citizens.

-• Eligible Countries: The scholarship is available for Norway citizens.
+• Eligible Countries: The grant is available for Norway citizens.

 • Entrance Requirements: To be regarded as eligible for the position applicants:

 • The applicants must qualify for admission to the faculty PhD Program in the Faculty of Social Sciences, with a specialization within Information Systems, and must hold a master’s degree or equivalent in a relevant area of study, with an average grade of B or better.

 • Applicants must submit a project proposal whose scope lies within the abovementioned areas of priority.
 The project proposal should comprise a maximum of ten pages in length, including the reference list.
 The proposal must contain a preliminary presentation of the problem area, theoretical foundation and methodological approach and planned progression for the doctoral project.
 The quality of the project proposal will receive a high level of consideration during the application assessment process.